winitzki/scall/tutorial/programming_dhall.md

 For illustration, let us implement `zip` for `F a r = Either a (Pair r r)`.
 This `F` describes binary trees with data held in leaves.

-We are allowed to imlpement the function `bizip_F1` in any way whatsoever, as it does not need to satisfy any laws.
+We are allowed to implement the function `bizip_F1` in any way whatsoever, as it does not need to satisfy any laws.
 For instance, we may discard arguments whenever one of the values of type `F a r` is a `Right`.
 ```dhall
 let F = λ(a : Type) → λ(r : Type) → Either a (Pair r r)